Other Common Names: common laurel, English laurel

 Large, spreading, evergreen shrub, growing to around 20 feet tall and wide spreading.

 Flowers in upright racemes, 2-5 inches long.
 Flowers white, with 5 petals and about 0.4 inches (1 cm) wide.

-Leaves are alternately arranged, leathery with serrate margins and two glands at the base of the blade near point of attachment with petiole.
+Leaves are alternately arranged, leathery with serrated to almost smooth margins and two glands at the base of the blade near point of attachment with petiole.
 Leaf blades ~2-8 inches long, oval to elliptic-oblong in shape, and dark to medium green above, paler green below.

 Stems have smooth reddish brown to dark brown bark.
 New stems are green.